Skip over main navigation

 IPA has developed a range of participative training programmes for employee representatives, and for trade union representatives, designed to enhance the contribution collective employee voice can make to organisational success.
 More here....

-Engaging and confident managers are at the heart of effective employee engagement strategies.
+Engaging and confident managers are at the heart of effective employment relations and employee engagement strategies.
 IPA has designed programmes from short essential briefings on key topics to longer more in depth skills development programmes to support managers.
 More here....

-Training participants will be given the contact details for their trainer and are encouraged to make contact after the programme if they wish to clarify anything, or just want to talk something through.
+The IPA facilitator will share their contact details and participants are encouraged to make contact after the programme if they wish to clarify anything, or just want to talk something through.

-See our full list of packages of training for managers and training for employee representatives.
+See our full portfolio of training for managers and training for employee representatives.

 Contact us